It never ceases to amaze

-just how many businesses simply don't "get it" that what they sell is NOT what
+us just how many businesses simply don't "get it" that what they sell is NOT

-brief, we often hear "We want to show prospective clients what we do" or
+client's brief, we often hear "We want to show prospective clients what we

-"We want to show them what our product does".
-Unfortunately, few video
+do" or "We want to show them what our product does".
+Unfortunately,

-producers have professional marketing and sales expertise so they will do
+few video producers have professional marketing and sales expertise so they

 One of the first things we ask of our clients is "Stop seeing it